EPIFANY is a protein inference engine based on a Bayesian network. Currently a similar model to

 via a grid search by simply running with several possible combinations and evaluating.
 Unless you see very extreme output

-probabilities (e.g. many close to 1.0) or you know good parameters (e.g. from an earlier run),
+probabilities (e.g. many close to 1.0 or 0.0) or you know good parameters (e.g. from an earlier run),

 grid search is recommended, although slower.
 The tool will merge multiple idXML files (union of proteins

 and concatenation of PSMs) when given more than one.
 This is useful for fractions or replicates if they were not merged already.

 It assumes one search engine run per input file but might work on more with undefined behaviour.